Sovereignty as a Structural Force

 States and institutions do not evaluate risk solely in terms of price and performance.
 They evaluate it in terms of dependency.
 Reliance on an external provider—especially one governed by a foreign jurisdiction—introduces exposure that cannot be measured only in economic terms.

 In such contexts, the objective is not necessarily to win.
+It may be to prevent unilateral control.

 This shift in objective alters the competitive equilibrium.